My baby has a hearing impairment – what do I do next?

 There are a number of actions you can take as a parent at home to support and develop your child’s communication skills:

-- Join the local NDCS group.
-You will meet others on the same learning journey who can provide emotional support, information and friendship.
+- Join your local NDCS group.
+You will meet other families (and your child will meet other deaf children) on the same learning journey who can provide emotional support, information and friendship.